The Aware

 2. Take care of your physical needs and talk about any resentments you have.

-Even a wanted pregnancy can result in bonding problems if you have health problems, nausea, or other discomfort, because this can lead to resentment towards your baby.
-It is important to obtain adequate medical help, a good diet, and plenty of rest.
-It is also helpful to talk to someone about how your pregnancy is affecting your life in negative or unexpected ways.
+Even a wanted pregnancy can result in bonding problems if you have health problems, nausea, or other discomfort, because these discomforts can lead to resentment towards your baby.
+It is important to obtain adequate medical help, eat a good diet, and get plenty of rest.
+It is also helpful to talk to someone about the ways in which your pregnancy is affecting your life in negative or unexpected ways.

 3. Explore deeper feelings.